akka/akka/akka-docs/src/main/paradox/typed/actors.md

 ## First example

+If you are new to Akka you might want to start with reading the @ref:[Getting Started Guide](guide/introduction.md) and then come back here to learn more.

 As discussed in @ref:[Actor Systems](../general/actor-systems.md) Actors are about sending messages between independent units of computation, but how does that look like?